stevekinney/programming-can-be-fun/README.md

 # Programming can be fun

-Putting stuff into databases and taking it back out again is a great way to make some money, but it get a little old after a while.
+Putting stuff into databases and taking it back out again is a great way to make some money, but it gets a little old after a while.
 Below is a completely unorganized, language-agnostic list of libraries, tutorials, and projects (for inspiration) curated in a thinly veiled attempt to convince you to do something cool with code that you're super proud of.

 * [var t;](http://vart.institute)
 * [Learn JS Data](http://learnjsdata.com)